codership/documentation/galeracluster/source/documentation/ssl-sst.rst

       # mysqldump SST auth
       wsrep_sst_auth = sst_user:sst_password

 This configures the node to use ``mysqldump`` for state snapshot transfers over SSL.
 When all nodes are updated to SSL, you can begin restarting the cluster.
-For more information on how to do this, see :doc:`starting-cluster`.
+For more information on how to do this, see :doc:`Starting a Cluster <../training/tutorials/starting-cluster`.

 -----------------------------------
 Enabling SSL for ``xtrabackup``